Usmate Velate

-Usmate Velate (Oeus Velaa) is a comune (municipality) in the Province of Monza and Brianza in the Italian region Lombardy, located about 25 km northeast of Milan.
+Usmate Velate (Oeus Velaa) is a comune (municipality) in the Province of Monza and Brianza in the Italian region Lombardy, about 25 km northeast of Milan.

 Usmate Velate borders the following municipalities: Casatenovo, Lomagna, Camparada, Carnate, Arcore, Vimercate.
 It is served by Carnate-Usmate railway station.

-Usmate Velate was once knows as Osio, reason for which its Milanese dialect name is Oeus.
+Usmate Velate was once knows as Osio, reason for which its Lombard dialect name is Oeus.